 This one-day introductory workshop dives deep.
 You will explore deep neural classification, LSTM time series analysis, convolutional image classification, advanced data clustering, bandit algorithms, and reinforcement learning.
 It’s a hands-on class; you’ll learn to implement and understand both deep neural networks as well as unsupervised techniques using PyTorch, TensorFlow, Keras, and Python.
 Just as importantly, you’ll learn exactly what types of problems are appropriate for deep learning techniques, and what types of problems are not well suited to deep learning.

-Instructor James McCaffrey leads Microsoft Research’s CEO-mandated initiative to transfer deep learning intelligence into all products, services, and supporting systems across the enterprise.
+The instructors, Prerna and Bardia, take part in applying cutting-edge Large Language Models and other custom models to address various industries’ needs.
+They will be sharing case studies and examples from their experience during the workshop.
 Workshop participants will access much of the same state-of-the-art training material used for this work at Microsoft.
 Along the way, James will cover case studies detailing large-scale deployments for their internal clients that have generated astounding ROIs.

 During the day, workshop attendees will gain the following practical hands-on experience: